GoogleCloudPlatform/security-response-automation/README.md

 ## Configure automations

 Before installation we'll configure our automations, copy `./cloudfunctions/router/empty-config.yaml` to `./cloudfunctions/router/config.yaml`.
+You can also view a mostly filled out [sample configuration file](https://github.com/GoogleCloudPlatform/security-response-automation/wiki/Sample-configuration).
 Within this file we'll define a few steps to get started:

 - Which automations should apply to which findings.
 - Which projects to target these automations with and which to exclude.